-Civil Rights For Beginners
+Civil Rights for Beginners

-by Paul Von Blum and Frank Reynoso
+by Paul Von Blum, For Beginners and Frank Reynoso

 A large swath of literature on the civil rights movement exists in the United States.
 Much of that literature focuses on the dramatic events of the African American resistance to Jim Crow and oppression from the mid 1950s through the early 1970s.
 Frequently, this material is scholarly and, at best, only marginally accessible to the general public.
 Moreover, many of the books on the modern civil rights movement focus exclusively on a narrow historical time frame and often on widely recognized public figures like Rosa Parks and Dr. Martin Luther King.